deckhouse/deckhouse/docs/documentation/pages/KUBERNETES.md

 All these tasks are based on smart and safe algorithms (the user can monitor/manage the ongoing processes).

-Also, Deckhouse takes care of the certificates used when working with the control plane.
-It automatically issues certificates, renews them and configures the kubectl.
+Also, Deckhouse configures kubelet and takes care of the certificates used when working with the control plane.
+It automatically issues certificates and renews them.

 Deckhouse replaces `kubeadm`'s `kube-proxy` resources (DaemonSets, ConfigMaps, RBAC) by their tailor-made analogs.

 A high level of integration between Deckhouse modules ensures effective monitoring and provides an acceptable level of security.
 For example, you can safely access the cluster's API server from a public IP address and use an external authentication provider.

-Docker images of all Deckhouse components (including `control plane`) are stored in a highly available and geo-distributed Docker registry.
+Images of all Deckhouse components (including `control plane`) are stored in a highly available and geo-distributed container registry.
 The latter is accessible from a limited set of IP addresses (to ease access from isolated environments).